qinezh/mybotapp/README.md

 ## Options to create TeamsFx Bot

-- `storage`: specify the storage to save installations info, by default it's local file storage, and you could use Azure Blob instead.
+- `storage`: specify the storage to save app installations info, by default it's local file storage, and you could use Azure Blob instead.
 - `welcomeMessage`: setup welcome message once bot is install.
 - `appSettingsProvider`: Setup notification settings.